lemon07r/LoM_en/README.md

 The source of the text in Chinese is from version `1.0.5000.2`.
 There may be new additional text which were added later but those would remain untranslated.
 As of now I have no plans of adding text from new versions.

 Legend remains untranslated.
-It is a record/summary of events that you've experienced as a player. xUnityAutoTranslator will not detect huge blocks of text without increasing the word limit to an unreasonably high count.
-This can cause other issues like translating fight calculations behind the scenes which are in Chinese.
-So for the moment this will appear as untranslated Chinese in the game.
+It is a record/summary of events that you've experienced as a player. xUnityAutoTranslator will not detect blocks of text that huge as the character limit is 2500.

 #### Dialogue Review/Fix Completion    : 76% (Story dialogue is complete)
 #### Last Updated                      : 01/11/2025